Retired Servants Retreat

 The Great Summer Serve brought together 100 youth and youth leaders from the Eastern Ohio and Western Reserve Associations of the United Church of Christ at Trinity UCC in Canton, Ohio, for a day of prayer, fellowship and community service before the start of the upcoming school year.

 “But now this is what the Lord says: he who created you Jacob, he who formed you Israel, do not fear, for I have redeemed you.
 I have summoned you by name, you are mine.”
 (Isaiah 43:1)

 On behalf of the All Africa Conference of Churches (AACC), the Association of Member Episcopal Conferences in Eastern Africa (AMECEA) and the worldwide ecumenical family, we bring you greetings of peace and blessings.

 The gospel reading for today is the lectionary text from Luke 10:25-37, which in the NIV reads this way:

 Wave of Prayer: This prayer ministry enables local and international friends of Sabeel to pray over regional concerns on a weekly basis.
 Sent to Sabeel’s network of supporters, the prayer is used in services around the world and during Sabeel’s Thursday Communion service; as each community in its respective time zone lifts these concerns in prayer at noon every Thursday, this “wave of prayer” washes over the world.

-The United Nations Office for the Coordination of Humanitarian Affairs issues the Protection of Civilians report on a weekly basis.
-To view the complete current version of the report, including a series of charts with the main indicators, please click here.
+Each week, the UN Office for the Coordination of Humanitarian Affairs publishes the Protection of Civilians report.
+The current report covers the period between 9 - 15 August 2016.
+To view the complete version of the report, including a series of charts with the main indicators, please click here.